ahedkhatib/TestAutomationProject/README.md

 2. Set Up Dependencies:
-- Install Maven for Java project management: sudo apt install maven # For Linux
+- Install Maven for Java project management:
+For Linux: sudo apt install maven
 For Windows: Download the Maven binary from [Maven Download Page](https://maven.apache.org/download.cgi), extract it, and add the `bin` directory to the PATH environment variable.
 - Install Python 3.7 or later.
 - Install the Calibre Database API.